-Long-term notes payable - Notes payable were received from two third parties.
-An unsecured, non interest bearing loan of \$20,000 was received from a non-related third party.
+Other long- term liabilities - Funds Notes payable (financing actives) were received from two third parties.
+On unsecured, non interest bearing loan of \$20,000 was received from a non-related third party.
 This note does not have a specific pay back schedule of principle, nor a call date.
-A note of \$6,172 was received from a related party and it is a non-bearing note with no maturity or call provisions.
+The reminder of the funds was received from a related party and it is a non-bearing note with no maturity or call provisions.

-Unrestricted Net Assets - Unrestricted net assets are resources currently available for operational purposes and are under the direction of the CEO and the Governing Board.
+Unrestricted Net Assets - Unrestricted net assets are resources currently available for operational purposes and are under the directions of the CEO and the Governing Board.
 The assets can be employed for any purpose designated by the CEO and the Governing Board, as distinguished from funds restricted externally for specific purposes.